amitkumar-a4/flask-url-shortener/README.md

 As stated here [wiki generalization] "the expected number of N-bit hashes that can be generated before getting a collision is not 2^N, but rather only 2​^N⁄2".

-Hence, for our crc32 algorithm we can expect our first collition at: 2^(32/2) = 256 Wait, what???
+Hence, for our crc32 algorithm we can expect our first collition at: 2^(32/2) = 256 Wait... what?

 Hash function approach Drawbacks:

 - Early collisions
 - Insertion can became costly.
-We will need to hit db to ensure the id doesn't exist, if it exist, we will generate another random id until id is unique.
+We will need to hit the db to ensure the id doesn't exist, if it exist, we will generate another random id until id is unique.

 Workarounds: